Bennylave/ydnatl/README.md

 ## Features

-- Declarative syntax for building HTML documents
+- Declarative syntax for building HTML documents (like Flutter)
 - Easy to read and write
 - Supports all HTML5 elements
 - Automatically generates unique IDs for elements
-- Supports event hooks for each tag
+- Event callbacks
 - Supports rendering to string, file, or sending to browser
 - Supports cloning of elements
 - Supports finding elements by attribute